stadiamaps/ferrostar/guide/src/ios-getting-started.md

 Fill in a description of why your app needs access to their location.
 Presumably something related to navigation ;)

-If you want to access the user’s location while the app is in the background, you also need to declare the location updates background mode.
-You can find more details [in the Apple documentation](https://developer.apple.com/documentation/corelocation/handling-location-updates-in-the-background).

 ### Location providers

 You'll need to configure a provider to get location updates.